 - Online raffle fundraisers

 Fundraising Thermometers Can Be Powerful Motivators

 A fundraising thermometer is a great tool to implement on your crowdfunding website to motivate your participants and donors.
 Now that you’ve established the fundraising goals you want to achieve, you must continue to monitor the goals and chart your progress, and remind your supporters to do the same.
 By tracking your progress, participants can see how close they are to reaching the goals set forth and they may increase their fundraising efforts and try to raise more funds.
-Associating fundraising goals with planned projects or outcomes will really encourage your supporters to help your organization to reach their goal.
+Associating fundraising goals with planned projects or outcomes will really encourage your supporters to help your organization to reach its goal.

 Offering rewards and incentives for accomplishing and exceeding goals can help motivate participants and donors.
 Say you wish to raise $10,000 and you are at $9,500.
 Offer a free pizza party for all participants if goals are reached, and communicate “We are almost there!”
 Sure you’ll spend a little money, but you’ll create excitement and be sure to exceed your goal.
 Then, to ensure motivation doesn’t top-off at the goal you set, offer additional awards for exceeding goals.
-For example, for every $1,000 raised above & beyond, raffle off a $25 gift card or free merchandise donated by local businesses, sponsors and partners.
-The fundraising thermometer can also help motivate donors to contribute more to help bridge the gap between current progress and the established goal.
-You may also want to consider offering incentives for donors such as providing them with recognition, thank-you plaques or other incentive items for donating at certain levels.
+For example, for every $1,000 raised above & beyond, raffle off a $25 gift card or free merchandise donated by local businesses, sponsors, and partners.
+The fundraising thermometer can also help motivate donors to contribute more to help bridge the gap between the current progress and the established goal.
+You may also want to consider offering incentives for donors such as providing them with recognition, thank-you plaques, or other incentive items for donating at certain levels.